 Why we don’t need to wait to become rich to give back

-I believe there are a few reasons why we don’t need to wait until we’re rich or have to become celebrities or influencers with a large platform to start giving back in a meaningful way.
-Solving problems in the world can actually be very cheap.
-Here are several reasons why all of us can give back, regardless of our financial situation:
+In fact, contrary to what people often think, there are a few reasons why we don’t need to wait until we’re rich or famous to start giving back in a meaningful way.
+Here are a few reasons why anyone can give back, regardless of their financial situation:

 Charity offers relief, but empowerment creates change.